 In addition to the requirements of corporations legislation, there is a requirement for businesses which are not Canadian corporations to register in Canadian jurisdictions in which they carry on business.
 For example, in the Province of Ontario, such registration is required under the Extra-provincial Corporations Act and the Corporations Information Act.
 In general, the failure to so register can result in fines for the corporation and its directors and officers which acquiesce in an offence, and the inability to carry on a legal proceeding in the name of the corporation in the relevant jurisdiction.
+International Trade Agreements

-93 S. 115(2).
+&lt;sup>93 S. 115(2).

-94 R.S.O.
+&lt;sup>94 R.S.O.
 1990, c.
 B-16.
 The definition of a resident Canadian under this statute is similar to that under the CBCA.